Federal Direct Loans

 A Federal Direct Unsubsidized loan is not based on financial need.
 Interest is charged from the time the loan is disbursed until it is paid in full.
 Interest accumulates while the student is in school and during grace and deferment periods.
 If a student does not repay the interest while in school it will be capitalized - that is, the interest will be added to the principal amount of the loan.

-As of July 1, 2013 first time borrowers may only receive Subsidized Stafford loans for 150% of the published time of the academic program, which equals 6 years of subsidized loan eligibility at Marymount Manhattan College.
-Students who continue enrollment on at least a half-time basis in the same program or enroll in another program of the same or shorter length will no longer be eligible to receive additional subsidized Stafford loans.
+As of July 1, 2013 first time borrowers may only receive Subsidized Direct Student loans for 150% of the published time of the academic program, which equals 6 years of subsidized loan eligibility at Marymount Manhattan College.
+Students who continue enrollment on at least a half-time basis in the same program or enroll in another program of the same or shorter length will no longer be eligible to receive additional subsidized student loans.
 Furthermore, students will lose the interest subsidy on all prior subsidized loans.
 Borrower responsibility for interest will be triggered from the date of continued or subsequent (at least half-time) enrollment in an eligible undergraduate program of equal or lesser length.
 All unpaid accrued interest is capitalized in the same manner as unsubsidized loans.
 Eligibility on lost interest subsidy cannot be regained.
+The Federal Department of Education provides a guide for conditions, terms and charts to understand Direct Subsidized Loan time Limitation Eligibility.
+To read more on this click here.

 Federal Direct Loan Fees

-Federal Direct Stafford Loans are assessed an origination fee of 1.051% of the total loan.
+Federal Direct Student Loans are assessed an origination fee of 1.068% of the total loan.
 The net disbursement will reflect these fees; the amount credited to the student’s account will be the gross amount of the loan less the origination fee.
 This fee is determined by the U.S. Department of Education.

 How much can I borrow?

-Annual Stafford Loan Limits for Dependent Students (whose parents are eligible to borrow a Parent PLUS loan)
+Annual Direct Student Loan Limits for Dependent Students (whose parents are eligible to borrow a Parent PLUS loan) as of July 1, 2016

 Year in School